Firedrake/mpd-tools/README.md

 Example: `mp send robodj start 3`

 - update - initiate an update at the named location.
+If an update is already in progress, mp will wait until it completes.

 Example: `mp update Popular/New Artist`